CHENG-Alvin/Starii-bella-website/README.md

 ## Bugs
 If you found any bugs or issues please post them on the issues tag above, and label it with a bug tag.

-For support or to report bugs please email Alvin cheng at:
+For support or to report bugs please contact Alvin cheng at:

+Email:
 chengalvin333@gmail.com

+Discord:
+AlvinC#2300